DanielMehlber/connect-me-core/documentation/pages/Registration Process.md

 		- Invalid phone number (typo) => Phone number syntax check
 		- Wrong verification code (typo) => Repeat verification process
 	- ## Actions of the clumsy user
-		- Ends registrationProcess mid process => No database persistence along this process, store in session
+		- Ends statefulRegistrationBean mid process => No database persistence along this process, store in session
 	- ## Inputs of the evil user
 		- code injection => charset limitation and syntax checking
 		- too long inputs => limit input length
 		- profane username => **Profanity Check**
 	- ## Actions of the evil user
-		- Repeat verification process infinite times => restrict attempts per time per user
+		- Repeat verification process infinite times => restrict attempts per time (**Verification Block**) id:: 62542000-13cc-4331-be2f-931eab1c896c
 			- e.g. limit of 3 attempts.
 User will be blocked for 5mins after those
-		- Bypass verification block by restarting (=resetting) registrationProcess process => keep registrationProcess object in session and check if process restart/reset is allowed
+		- Bypass verification block by restarting (=resetting) statefulRegistrationBean process => keep statefulRegistrationBean object in session and check if process restart/reset is allowed
 		-
 - # Implementation
-	- The Registration Process is controlled and represented by the stateful `RegistrationProcess` object **stored in the user's session**.
+	- The Registration Process is controlled and represented by the `StatefulRegistrationBean` object **stored in the user's session**.
 It is a **State Machine**.
 		- In every method the current state is checked in order to prevent illegal access
 		- In almost every method the state is changed
-		- That means, that higher logic only needs to work with the objects responses to certain interactions => The logic that checks if an interaction is allowed is implemented inside the `RegistrationProcess` object.
+		- That means, that higher logic only needs to work with the objects responses to certain interactions => The logic that checks if an interaction is allowed is implemented inside the `StatefulRegistrationBean` object.
-	- The states of this object are defined in `RegistrationProcessState`.
+	- The states of this object are defined in `RegistrationState`.
 - # API
 	- {{embed [[Registration API]]}}